ShengCN/A-renderer-from-scratch/README.md

 # A-renderer-from-scratch
 This is a c++ renderer from scratch.
 The codes start from the CS535 course, but extend with many features.
-There is a paper implementation as well.
+There are some paper implementations as well.

 Current features: